Please enter your name, email and zip code below to sign up!

 Here is what we are already doing in the greater Chicagoland area, northern Illinois and northwest Indiana:

-We know that it is not just those who test positive for the coronavirus who will be affected.
+We know that it is not just those who test positive for the coronavirus who are affected.
 The Salvation Army is prepared to offer long-term support to affected families and individuals as needed, including emergency assistance with mortgage/rent, utility bills, clothing, medication, and other needs for workers who have lost wages or employment due to COVID-19 closures and cancellations.

 Our congregate senior and community meals that were occurring daily or weekly are now providing meals in to-go boxes or working with food delivery as necessary.